dernorberto/openhab/openhab2-presence.md

 ## The premise

 * WIFI Router repeatedly searches for specific MAC Addresses in his Wifi clients list
-* if it finds a valid one, the router updates the status of an openhab2 item via a REST call
+* if it finds a valid one, the router updates the status of an openhab2 item via a REST API PUT request

-##openhab2 config
+## openhab2 config

 ### presence.items

 ```
-Switch PresencePhone1
-Switch PresencePhone2
-Switch PresencePhone3
+Group gPresence (All)

+Switch MobileDevice1 "Mobile Device 1 Name" <switch>        (gPresence)
+Switch MobileDevice2 "Mobile Device 2 Name" <switch>        (gPresence)
 ```

 ### presence.sitemap

 ```
-sitemap Presence label="Home sweet home" {
+sitemap presence label="presence" {
-Frame label="Who's home?" {
+        Frame label="Mobile Devices" {
-                Switch item=PresencePhone1 visibility=[PresencePhone1==ON]
-                Switch item=PresencePhone2 visibility=[PresencePhone2==ON]
+                Switch item=MobileDevice1
-                Switch item=PresencePhone3 visibility=[PresencePhone3==ON]
+                Switch item=MobileDevice2
         }
 }

 ```

 ## AsusWRT

+Note: more information about JFFS: https://github.com/RMerl/asuswrt-merlin/wiki/JFFS

 ### cronjob

+* example of running every 10 seconds, which is a bit much
+* for 1x/minute, use only the first line

 > crontab -e
 ```